 Brian L. Levy is Assistant Professor of Sociology at George Mason University.
 Brian studies inequality in the United States with a focus on neighborhoods, segregation, poverty, and social policy.
 One current project takes a life course perspective to study neighborhood effects on individuals’ social and economic outcomes.
 A second project uses big data to study structural connections between neighborhoods forged by residents’ everyday mobility patterns and their impact on neighborhood vitality.

-Brian received a Ph.D. in Sociology from the University of North Carolina at Chapel Hill, as well as a Master’s in Public Affairs from the LBJ School at the University of Texas at Austin.
+Brian received a Ph.D. in Sociology from the University of North Carolina at Chapel Hill and a Master’s in Public Affairs from the LBJ School at the University of Texas at Austin.
 Prior to joining Mason, Brian was a postdoctoral fellow in the Sociology Department at Harvard University.
 He also previously served as a Presidential Management Fellow and Social Science Analyst (2009-2012) in the Office of the Assistant Secretary for Planning and Evaluation (ASPE) at the U.S. Department of Health and Human Services.

 Levy, B. 2019.
 “Heterogeneous Impacts of Concentrated Poverty During Adolescence on College Outcomes.”
 Social Forces 98(1): 147-182. doi: 10.1093/sf/soy116.

 Levy, B., A. Owens, and R. Sampson.
 2019.
 “The Varying Effects of Neighborhood Disadvantage on College Graduation: Moderating and Mediating Mechanisms.”
-Sociology of Education 92(3): 269-292.
+Sociology of Education 92(3): 269-292. doi: 10.1177/0038040719850146.